FAQ - BlackBerry Passwords

 Q:When will the new password policy go into effect?

-A: Computing and communications intends to implement centrally managed Blackberry password on Monday June 8th, 2009.
+A: Information Technology Services intends to implement centrally managed Blackberry password on Monday June 8th, 2009.

 Q:Once the policy is implemented, what will I as a user see?